kj01a/codecademy/README.md

 # codecademy
-Some code from the codecdemy lessons
+Some code and functions for codecedmy lessons that might be useful.